evanmhm/CS-Capstone-Boxeur/README.md

 # CS-Capstone-Boxeur
 OSU CS46X group 35 project repo, Boxeur case designer.
+Class documents can be found in /docs.

 # Development
 To get the site running on the OSU server, first ssh into the server (`ssh YOUR_USERNAME@flip.engr.oregonstate.edu`).